What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 Summary

-Food handler cards generally expire 2–3 years after the date of issuance, so don’t forget to renew them when they expire to remain compliant with the requirements of your health department and employer.
+Food handler cards expire 2–3 years after the date of issuance, so don’t forget to renew them before they expire to remain compliant with the requirements of your health department and employer.

 Does a food handler card transfer states?